Already a member of Writers’ Huddle? Click here to login.

 - Several great ways of opening your link post – it’s important to add a bit of “you” to your post when you’re mainly linking to other people

-- How to deliver real value to your readers – a collection of links on its own isn’t very useful, so we’ll look at different methods for fleshing it out
+- How to make your post useful for your readers – a collection of links alone can seem a bit bare-bones, so we’ll look at different methods for fleshing it out

 - Techniques for using link posts as a regular feature on your blog – this can boost your standing in your niche

-- Brainstorm some ideas about writing-related services you could offer – so that you can make money directly from your blog
+- Brainstorm some ideas about possible services, books or products you could offer – so that you can make money directly from your blog

-- Learn how to market your services on your blog – with a page that’s designed to draw prospective customers in
+- Learn how to market your services/books/products on your blog – with a page that’s designed to draw prospective customers in

 - Add testimonials and step-by-step explanations – to help your customers make up their minds to buy!